 The range of degree courses in performance design offered at both undergraduate and post-graduate level in the UK is greater than anywhere else in the world.

 As our working practices change and evolve, so do our courses.

 We are seeing the borders between theatre, film, television, live events and virtual practices dissolve and blend.
 We are also seeing designers in training being encouraged to initiate their own projects and companies.

 Every course offers a different blend.
 It’s important to research thoroughly to find the one that is right for you.

-All courses listed here belong to the Performance Design Education Collective (PDEC) www.pdec.org.uk, meeting regularly to share knowledge and resources in teaching and learning.
+Many of the courses listed here belong to the Performance Design Education Collective (PDEC) www.pdec.org.uk, meeting regularly to share knowledge and resources in teaching and learning.

 SBTD Institutional Members

 BA (Hons) Theatre Design

 Derby Theatre will be your ‘home’, offering you valuable industry experience and contacts.
 This course is unique; no other university level course is housed in a producing theatre.
 You will be at the centre of this professional environment.